 - You also cannot get it by sharing cutlery/cups or swimming in the same pool as a person with HIV

-You need to have a blood test to find out if you’ve are HIV positive.
+You need to have a blood test to find out if you are HIV positive.
 It can take between four and twelve weeks after initial exposure to HIV for antibodies to develop and be detected in a test.
 If you test within this period you may be asked to return and test again.
+Rapid HIV testing is now available through MPOWER.
+You can also test for HIV at home by taking an at-home STI test.

 It takes seven to ten years for many HIV positive people to show symptoms of the illness.
 Early symptoms can include swollen lymph glands in the throat, armpits and groin, fever, headaches, tiredness and muscle pain.
 If you are HIV positive you might be healthy for years, but can still pass the virus to other people.

-The four stages of an untreated HIV infection
+What are the four stages of an untreated HIV infection?

 There are four stages if a person does not get the proper treatment for the HIV virus.